smartflow-systems/sfs-analytics-engine/README.md

 - Can scale to 10M events/day with proper partitioning
 - Migrate to ClickHouse when hitting 100M+ events/day

-### Why Direct Insert over Redis Queue?
+### Why In-Memory Cache over Redis?
-- For <1,000 events/sec, database can handle direct writes
+- For <1,000 events/sec, in-memory caching is sufficient
 - Redis adds operational complexity
 - Can add Redis later when throughput demands it